ssenmosip/mosip-temp-documentation/Partner-Management-APIs.md

   }
 }
 ```
-After hitting api, you will get the auth token in the request header.
+After hitting api, you will get the Authorization token in the request header.

 * [User Management Service](#user-management-service)